What Is Spatial Finance, and How to Prepare for It

 No less an authority than Adam Smith, the forefather of capitalism, attested to the power of location to influence financial fate.
 In his landmark tome The Wealth of NationsSmith notes how countries with access to coastlines, which facilitated trade, outperformed those situated inland.
 In the 21st century, it matters not only how close a company is to resources, but also how it treats those resources.
 Spatial finance makes it harder for companies to hide harmful activities.

-The practice can be employed by investors and insurance firms to analyze would-be partners or customers.
+The practice can be employed by investors and insurance firms to analyse would-be partners or customers.

-It can also help companies analyze their own operations around the world and understand areas of risk.
+It can also help companies analyse their own operations around the world and understand areas of risk.

 Many firms first turn to spatial finance for help with a pressing need: identifying climate risks, ideally before the worst-case scenarios come to pass.
 The eruption of wildfires in Australia—estimated to have caused over $4.4 billion in economic damage—was a flash point for the Swiss private bank Lombard Odier.
 To better assess how such natural catastrophes threaten business assets and infrastructure, the firm engaged geospatial consultants.